zipurman/oVIRT_Simple_Backup/webUI/README.md

         *  chmod 700 /root/.ssh

 2. On Xen Server
+    * On a Xen HOST (required for faster ssh sessions to avoid large delays with script timings due to DNS issues.
+Xen's OpenSSH is ancient and is still too slow most of the time!)
+        *  vi /etc/ssh/sshd\_config
+           ```bash
+           #add the following to the end of the file
+            UseDNS no
+           ```
+        * exit all ssh sessions and kill any remaining PIDs of sshd
+        * service sshd restart
     *  Create a Debian Linux VM named VMMIGRATE
         *  Install the following packages:
             *  pv